- Read More

 Once bleeding has stopped, evaluate the status of the nail plate.
 In most cases, try to keep the nail plate in place.
 If the nail is intact but bruising has formed beneath the nail, the fluid beneath the nail needs to be drained.
 Draining this fluid will relieve the swelling beneath the nail and significantly reduce pain.

 Should you keep the injured nail in place?
-There's several pro's and con's to this decision, but most importantly, the damaged nail may be rejected by the surrounding soft tissue.
+There are several pro's and con's to this decision, but most importantly, the damaged nail may be rejected by the surrounding soft tissue.
 This process takes a number of days.
 In most cases, try to leave the nail in place and soak the foot to try and remove any loose debris under or surrounding the nail that was the result of the injury.
 When the nail can be preserved, the injured nail will act as a guide for the new nail as it grows in.
 When the old nail is removed, the soft tissue on the tip of the finger or toe will contract making it difficult for the new nail to reattach to the nail bed.
 We recommend that you follow these directions;

 If the nail is attached and a subungual hematoma is present, drain the subungual hematoma using the fine drill.